[ main ]

 .mevector.push_back(ev); self

-or $TABLE
+or $ERROR

 .
 When that code block finishes running (for the current record), mrgsolve